arzatskis/arzatskis.github.io/hire-me.md

 [Andrius Baranauskas](https://www.linkedin.com/in/andriusbaranauskas/),
 [Mindaugas Mozuras](https://www.linkedin.com/in/mindaugasmozuras/),
 [Mykolas Dumcius](https://www.linkedin.com/in/mykolasdumcius/) and others.
 These are the people, who shaped me as professional.
-For me this is a lot more important than nice pictures in any portfolio :)
+For me this is a lot more important than nice pictures in any portfolio.

 Spent my whole career designing and coding, switching roles (or doing both) based on company needs.
 Can tackle frontend problems of any size and shape, yet always considered myself as a designer.